wdsmith-lab/obsidian-controlled-vocabs/README.md

-# Controlled Vocabs Obsidian Plugin
+# Lexicon Obsidian Plugin

 ## Purpose

-Controlled Vocabs is an Obsidian plugin that enables the creation and use of simple, user-defined vocabularies—similar to a lightweight taxonomy system.
+Lexicon is an Obsidian plugin that enables the creation and use of simple, user-defined vocabularies—similar to a lightweight taxonomy system.
 These vocabularies can be accessed anywhere in the Obsidian editor via the Command Palette, opening a modal to select and insert terms from your custom vocabularies.
 This helps standardize terminology, tags, or categories across your notes.

 Currently, all vocabularies are defined in a single markdown file.
 Future versions will support more robust and flexible storage options.